Yuliafire/Yuliafire/README.md

-# Junior Frontend Developer: JavaScript | TypeScript | React.
+# Frontend Developer: JavaScript | TypeScript | React.

 “Most people overestimate what they can achieve in a year and underestimate what they can achieve in ten years.”
 Bill Gates.